-- Obey an emergency rally sign.
+- 1. Obey an emergency rally sign.
 These signs will be posted in a prominent location.
-They will have the notation "JJ" (July Junket) and important information.
+They will have the notation "DDII" (Dogwood Daze II) and important information.
 If you encounter an emergency sign saying "Off course", turn around, go back and figure out where you left the rally route.
 Emergency signs can also be used to compensate for a missing sign or an unexpected road closure. - 2.
-Execute a route instruction, even if it takes you in the same direction as rule 3. - 3.
+Execute a route instruction at the mileage, even if it takes you in the same direction as rule 3. - 3.
 Follow the principal road.
 The principal road is the obvious continuation through an intersection of the road upon which you are traveling.
-At some intersections this principal road may be determined by pavement surface continuity, a curve warning sign, the center line on the pavement, the placement of a stop sign or a yield sign, the continuation of multiple lanes in your direction of travel (such as when you are upon a limited access highway), straight as possible, etc. If the principal road is not obvious, a route instruction will be provided.
+At some intersections this principal road may be determined by pavement surface continuity, a curve warning sign, the center line on the pavement, the placement of a stop sign or a yield sign, the continuation of multiple lanes in your direction of travel (such as when you are on a limited access highway), straight as possible, etc. If the principal road is not obvious, a route instruction will be provided.